View Map

 The Japanese Gardens are just one of the great places to visit in Kildare.

-Here are 11 of the best places to go in Kildare.
+Here are 11 of the best things to do in Kildare.

 • 1.